Marcuuu/test-readme/README.md

 	</ol>

 **Plain**
-A list with no item decorations using the <code>no-bullets</code> class.
+A list with no item decorations using the `no-bullets` class.

 <ul class="no-bullets">
 	<li>Apple</li>